 Treatment of Psoriasis and PUVA Therapy

 Treatments for psoriasis have improved considerably over the last 30 years.
 The use of topical and intralesional corticosteroids represent the mainstay of therapy for mild cases of this disease.
 However, when involvement of the skin exceeds 10% of the total surface, topical therapy can become time consuming, expensive, and less practical.
 Fortunately, many types of effective systemic therapies are now more practical and ease the time constraints placed on the patient.

-One of the easiest forms of therapy for extensive psoriasis is PUVA therapy.
-Ninety percent of patients receiving at least 30 of these treatments usually find relief from their disease.
+One of the easiest forms of therapy for extensive psoriasis is UVB therapy.
+Ninety percent of patients receiving a series of treatments usually find relief from their disease.
 It is important to note, however, that this is not a cure.
-Maintenance therapy may occasionally be necessary to remain clear of psoriasis symptoms.
-As with all systemic therapy, PUVA therapy is not perfect and there are no guarantees as to a specific patient’s response to treatment.
-Other forms of systemic therapy include the use of Methotrexate, cyclosporin, retinoids, hydroxyurea, and many others.
-At the moment there are probably 50-60 new therapies for psoriasis under development at this time.
+Maintenance therapy may be necessary to remain clear of psoriasis.
+As with all systemic therapy, UVB therapy is not perfect and there are no guarantees as to a specific patient’s response to treatment.
+Other forms of systemic therapy include the use of biologics, methotrexate, cyclosporin, retinoids, hydroxyurea, and many others.
 Please discuss the therapeutic options for psoriasis with your dermatologist.